pearlza/pearlza/README.md

 <p align="center">If I'm in my Ashswagg skin, QSMP AND UU PPL HE HAS MET PLS INT/C+H :D!!!
 Squiddo skins ok to c+h tho please remember I don't want to be actually flirted with by a stranger.</p>
 <p align="center">If I'm in my Chayanne skin: Philza, Tallulah, Techno, Missa or any of the other eggs PLEASE INT/C+H!
 DEATHFAMILY+TECHNO!!! q!wilbur dni I am not your brother fuck off.</p>
 <p align="center">If I'm in my Ranboo skins, no ships/tubbo iwc, but anyone may int/c+h!
 Techno and Tommy especially.</p>
-<p align="center">My inchboy Sneegsnag pony is a comf skin for cuddling philzas and technos with but other OSMP ppl can int.</p>
+<p align="center">My inchboy Sneegsnag pony is a comf skin for cuddling philzas and technos with but other OSMP ppl can int. o!wilbur is on thin ice, as all wilburs are.</p>

 ***